praxes/praxes/doc/source/users/installation.rst

 XPaXS requires several packages in order to run:

-* Python_ (version 2.5 or later) Windows users: Please install the 32 bit
+* Python_ (2.5 ≤ version < 3.0) Windows users: Please install the 32 bit
-  version of python-2.5.4, even if your computer is 64-bit.
+  version of python-2.6.x, even if your computer is 64-bit.
-* setuptools_ (version 0.6c8 or later)
-* NumPy_ (version 1.2 or later)
+* NumPy_ (version 1.3 or later)
 * PyQt4_ (preferrably version 4.4.4 or later)
-* PyQwt_ (version 5.1.0 or later)
+* PyQwt_ (version 5.2.0 or later)
-* PyMca_ (version 4.3.0 or later) Please be sure to use the windows installer includes your python version in the name (like PyMca-4.3.0.win32-py2.5.exe).
+* PyMca_ (version 4.3.1 or later) Please be sure to use the windows installer includes your python version in the name (like PyMca-4.3.0.win32-py2.5.exe).
   Windows users: You may need to right-click on the installer and select "run as administrator"
-* matplotlib_ (0.98 or later) Windows users: you may need to right-click on the installer and select "run as administrator"
+* matplotlib_ (0.98.5.2 or later) Windows users: you may need to right-click on the installer and select "run as administrator"
 * ParallelPython_ (version 1.5.7 or later) Note: please install from one of the .zip or .tgz source files, **not** the .exe file and not using easy_install.
   There is a bug with the later two installers.
 Just unzip the sources, cd into